Should I retire early? Here are 4 steps to make it happen

 What happens when you've got the entire day to fill?
 You might be okay for the first couple of weeks.
 Even a couple months.
 But eventually, early retirement becomes the new normal.
 The excitement of quitting work wears off and you're left with actually managing your life around your new "normal".

-What’s going to fill your day?
+Should I retire early?
+Well, what's going to fill your day?

 Part of our purpose is travel.
 Here's a shot of our Airstream parked out in the Colorado countryside in May 2018: